Pesin's Entropy Formula for $C^1$ non-uniformly expanding maps: Continuous variation of conformal measures and SRB-like measures

-Let $\SP$ be a finite Borel partition of $X$ with diameter not exceeding an expansive constant such that $\mu(\partial\SP) = 0$.
-Then $\SP$ generates the Borel sigma-algebra for every Borel probability $T$-invariant in $X$ (see \cite[Lemma 2.5.5]{PrzyUrb10}) and by Kolmogorov-Sinai Theorem this implies that $\eta\mapsto h_{\eta}(T)$ is upper semi-continuous in $\mu$.
+Let $\SP$ be a finite Borel partition of $X$ with diameter not exceeding an expansive constant of $T$ such that $\mu(\partial\SP) = 0$.
+Then $\SP$ generates the Borel $\sigma$-algebra for every $T$-invariant Borel probability measure in $X$ (see \cite[Lemma 2.5.5]{PrzyUrb10}).
+By Kolmogorov-Sinai Theorem, this implies that $\eta\mapsto h_{\eta}(T)=h_\eta(T,\SP)$ is upper semi-continuous at $\mu$.